-Detail For management to consider Management Response Status as at 2018-19 audit Management Response Chief Finance Officer Secondment The Chief Finance Officer has undertaken a part-time secondment to South Wales Police during 2017-18, however no disclosure was included in the draft financial statements for this in terms of the Remuneration and Related Party Notes and amendments were required late in the audit process.
+Detail For management to consider Management Response Status as at 2018-19 audit Management Response • the balances on two AHFS codes were incorrect.
+The incorrect balances were on codes: 50762 - AHFS Opening balances and 50256 Cumulative Depreciation - AHFS which showed balances of £4,384,401 and -£2,035,055 respectively.
+Chief Financ e Officer Secondment The Chief Finance Officer has undertaken a part-time secondment to South Wales Police during 2017-18, however no disclosure was included in the draft financial statements for this in terms of the Remuneration and Related Party Notes and amendments were required late in the audit process.
 Finance should ensure all known activities are given consideration and included within the draft financial statements to avoid late amendments in the audit process.
-We will agree a list of individuals requiring related party returns with the Wales Audit Office as part of the closure process and agree any additional disclosures required before year-end.
-Target Date: 31 January 2019 Complete We did not identify any further issues during our 2018-19 audit. n/a FIRMS system administrators At the time of the audit, there were 23 members of staff with FIRMS system admin access.
+We will agree a list of individuals requiring related party returns with Audit Wales as part of the closure process and agree any additional disclosures required before year-end.
+Target Date: 31 January 2019 Complete We did not identify any further issues during our 2018-19 audit. n/a

+Detail For management to consider Management Response Status as at 2018-19 audit Management Response FIRMS sys stem administrators At the time of the audit, there were 23 members of staff with FIRMS system admin access.
 This seems to be a high number of staff having admin access rights within the system.
-The FIRMS team should review these rights, and consider: • whether they are appropriate to meet the business need; and • whether Gwent Police are happy to accept any risks associated with having a high number of staff with full administrative access rights to the system.
+The FIRMS team should review these rights, and consider: whether they are appropriate to meet the business need; and whether Gwent Police are happy to accept any risks associated with having a high number of staff with full administrative access rights to the system.
 Having high numbers of users with system admin access presents an increased risk to system security and inappropriate system use.
 Access levels will be considered and amended where necessary on an ongoing basis.
 Target Date: 30 November 2018 Completed We did not find any further issues during our 2018-19 audit. n/a

 Detail For management to consider Management Response Status as at 2018-19 audit Management Response Journals ABW includes a feature to allow supporting schedules for journals raised to be saved in the system with the journal.
 This feature however is not currently used.
 Staff store journal workings within a series of folders on the Gwent Police server.
 Our audit experience has found that it is more time consuming obtaining this information from the Gwent Police server rather than ABW.
 Finance should ensure all supporting documentation to journals raised is stored in ABW, in order to improve the audit trail.
 Staff will be reminded of the need to attach relevant supporting documentation to transactions within BW.
 Target Date: 31 March 2018 Status: Ongoing Ongoing This feature is currently not being fully utilised by finance staff.
 Training should be arranged to ensure finance staff understand how to fully maximise the benefits of using the BRB software to prepare the financial statements.
 This will be implemented in this financial year.
 A desk note is currently being drafted on backing documentation for journals.
-Training will then be provided to the finance team and to the Wales Audit Office to enable access for review.
+Training will then be provided to the finance team and to Audit Wales to enable access for review.
+Audit Wales Update: This will be reviewed during our final audit visit commencing 8 June 2020.
+We will provide an update on progress at the next JAC meeting.